MicrosoftDocs/azure-reference-other/studio-module-reference/load-trained-model.md

 2. For **Data source**, indicate the location of the trained model, using one of the following options:

     + **Web URL via HTTP**: Provide a URL that points to the experiment and the file representing the trained model.
-In Azure Machine Learning, trained models are by default saved in the [ILearner](ilearner-interface.md) format.
+In Machine Learning, trained models are by default saved in the [ILearner](ilearner-interface.md) format.

     + **Azure Blob Storage**: Select this option only if you exported the trained model to Azure storage.
 You must then provide the account name and account key, and the path to the container, directory, or blob.